EmilioDomM/MultiagentesAPI/README.md

 ## Usage

-In order to run local server, run this commands:
+In order to run local server, run these commands:

 If not already in MultiagentesAPI/multiagentsapi <br>
 ```cd multiagentsapi```